The ERM Librarian

 Introduction

-In this section, I will:
+In this section, I:

 • provide examples of electronic resources,